-Number of Shares (in millions) Weigh Avera Grant Fair Va per Si age Date alue
+Number of Shares (in millions) Avera Date F ghted- ge Grant air Value Share

 Outstanding at November 1, 2014 1.1 \$ 23.9

 Granted 0.5 29.8

 Vested (including 0.1 shares withheld for income taxes) (0.2) 23.0

 Performance adjustments (0.1) 25.1

 Forfeited (0.2) 24.3

 Outstanding at October 31, 2015 1.1 \$ 26.4

 At October 31, 2015, total unrecognized compensation cost related to performance stock awards was \$10.0 million, which is expected to be recognized ratably over a weighted-average vesting period of 1.3 years.
 Except for TSR performance shares, these costs are based on estimated achievement of performance targets and estimated costs will be reevaluated periodically.
-For our TSR performance shares, these costs are based on a straight-line basis over the service period of 3 years.
+For our TSR performance shares, these costs are based on the fair value of awards at the grant date and are recognized on a straight-line basis over the service period of 3 years.